About Dentistry Asleep

 Rare After Effects

 More than 95% of patients have no adverse effects at all.
-The very few that do report such things as an irritation of the vein where their IV was; scratchy eyes due to dryness; prolonged drowsiness or a disoriented feeling; vagueness of memory for a few hours; nausea or even vomiting.
+The very few that do report such things as an irritation of the vein where their IV was; scratchy eyes due to dryness; prolonged drowsiness; a mild drunk feeling; vagueness of memory for a few hours; nausea or even vomiting.
 If you experience any of these, or other problems, please call us for specific advise if you feel you need help.